 How long can you hire a car for?

-1-month car hire
+One-month car hire

 Long-term rentals start when you hire a car for a month, or 28 days.
 Great for longer holidays like extended road trips, the longer rental period brings down the daily cost.
 You can book cheap car hire for a month, just like you would a short-term rental.
-Most companies will let you extend your car hire as you need to and even swap your car for another.
+Most companies will let you extend your car hire if you need to and even swap your car for another.

-3-month car hire
+Three-month car hire

 If you need to hire a car for three months, you’re also getting into the realm of short-term leasing.
 This gives you options.
 Leasing a car for three months may work out cheaper but it gives you less flexibility.
 Using a car hire company will likely cost a little more.
-But for that you get far less paperwork and the ability to extend the rental and swap your car.
+But for that, you get far less paperwork and the ability to extend the rental and swap your car.
 You’ll find different deals and discounts to meet your needs, so you can choose which works best for you.

-6-month car hire
+Six-month car hire

 More and more rental companies are extending their long-term car hire periods to six months, especially for business fleets.
 As with three-month hires, this gives you the choice of a standard long-term rental or a short-term lease.
 The same benefits and pitfalls for three months hire versus leasing apply to six-month rentals too.
 Read on to find out more about the pros and cons of hiring versus leasing.